The energy stored in hydraulic equipment can send failed components flying through the air with a similar impact to bullets.

 APPLY COMMON SENSE AT ALL TIMES

-Follow the correct start-up and shut down procedure (see our maintenance training module for typical issues).
+Follow the correct start-up and shut down procedure in 'Safe Operation' section (TBC).

 Wear appropriate clothing e.g. glasses, steel capped boots, protective gloves, and overalls.